-The AXIS110 is an efficient tool for a practical ILS localiser simulation.
+The AXIS110J is an efficient tool for a practical ILS localiser simulation.

-The simulation is based on a three dimensional mathematical model of a localiser antenna system, reflection plane and upto 16 scattering objects.
+The simulation is based on a three-dimensional mathematical model of a localiser antenna system, reflection plane and up to 16 scattering objects.

-The signal propagation model uses physical optics for treating reflection objects, which are rectangular sheets reflecting, diffracting and shadowing the illuminated field.
-Also horisontal wire stretches can be modeled.
+The signal propagation model uses physical optics for treating reflection objects, which are rectangular sheets reflecting, diffracting, and shadowing the illuminated field.
+Also, horizontal wire stretches can be modeled.